Narcissism and domestic violence

 Narcissism may amplify some, if not most, of these antecedents to domestic violence.
 To illustrate, narcissistic parents are more likely than other parents to be unduly punitive or permissive rather than empathic and responsive to the needs of their children (Hart et al., 2017).
 These narcissistic parents, therefore, may be more likely to be abusive—a possibility that Wiehe (2003) confirmed.
 Future researchers should child abuse as well as increase the likelihood that men feel unable to fulfill masculine stereotypes mediates the association between narcissism and domestic violence.

-Sexual coercion and rape
+How narcissism affects sexual coercion and rape

 Narcissistic reactance theory